binaryphile/sales.diditbetter.com/pages/index.md

 ---
 title: Home
 description: The DidItBetter.com Sales and Marketing site
+scripts:
+  remote:
+    - //ajax.googleapis.com/ajax/libs/jqueryui/1.10.1/jquery-ui.min.js
 ---

-### Find a DidItBetter Software Authorized Reseller   {#find-a-diditbetter-software-authorized-reseller}

-Our DidItBetter Software authorized resellers can assist you with your license purchase as well as installing and configuring our solutions on your network.
-Our resellers can provide training and support on our solutions and Microsoft products (Exchange Server, Office).
-If you are an end user ready to implement any of our DidItBetter Software solutions, please email **PartnerPrograms @ diditbetter.com** to find an authorized DidItBetter Software reseller in your area.

-> \"Thank you so much for taking such good care of us!\"
->
-> – Donna C, DidItBetter Software Authorized Bronze Reseller, Denver,
-> Colorado

-### Join our Referral Partner or Authorized Resellers Team   {#join-our-referral-partner-or-authorized-resellers-team}
+### Join our Affiliate Referral Agent or Authorized Reseller Programs

 Should you be a reseller or a referral agent?
 That depends on whether you want to manage your client relationship directly or whether you want to refer leads to us and move on to the next customer.

-If you are an IT consultant with a long-running relationship with your customers, check out our authorized reseller program.
+If you are an IT consultant with a long-running relationship with your customers, check out our [Authorized Reseller Program].

-If you are a sales-oriented businessperson who excels at finding new revenue opportunities, check out our referral partner program.
+If you are a sales-oriented businessperson who excels at finding new revenue opportunities, check out our Affiliate Referral Agent Program described here:

-### DidItBetter.com Referral Partner Program   {#referral-program}
+### DidItBetter.com Affiliate Referral Agent Program

 Do you recommend our products to your customer base?
 Would you like to be compensated when your referrals to our products result in sales?
-Then our referral partner program is for you.
+Then our Affiliate Referral Agent Program is for you.

-As a DidItBetter Certified Referral Partner, you\'re eligible for all of these benefits:
+As a DidItBetter.com Affiliate Referral Agent, you're eligible for all of these benefits:

 * **Named account manager** - Every partner has an inside advocate you